amshrbo/Machine-Learning-and-Deep-Learning-Models/README.md

 + <a href='./Recurrent Neural Network/'><h4>Recurrent Neural Network</h4></a>

-    + <a href='./Predicting Google stock price using stacked LSTM/'>Predicting Google stock price using stacked LSTM</a>
+    + <a href='./Recurrent Neural Network/Predicting Google stock price using stacked LSTM/'>Predicting Google stock price using stacked LSTM</a>

 + <a href='./Auto-Encoders/'><h4>Auto-Encoders</h4></a>